garethdaine/presenters/readme.md

 ## Presenters

-My presenter classes for decorating objects and collections in my Laravel applications.
+Presenter classes for decorating collections in Laravel applications.